Madhu-712/meldrx-template-system-app-python-creatine-clearance/README.md

-# health-universe-diabetes-risk-score
+# MeldRx Template System App in Python +Streamlit
-Diabetes Risk Score for Health Universe
+Diabetes Risk Score

 ## Getting Started
 Before launching the app ensure the following configuration steps have been followed: